|Max Headroom||N/A||Bridge Clearance||N/A|

 Maritimo keeps weight out of the ends of the boat and places engines low to mitigate motion in a sea.

-Seakindliness, the overall comfort and handling of a boat in varying sea conditions, is another area Maritimo considers carefully, considering the waters surrounding Maritimo’s Australian home -- the Coral Sea, Tasman Sea and Indian Ocean are all notoriously rough.
+Seakindliness, the overall comfort and handling of a boat in varying sea conditions, is another area Maritimo considers carefully, thanks to the waters surrounding Maritimo’s Australian home -- the Coral Sea, Tasman Sea and Indian Ocean are all notoriously rough.

-A full keel aids in keeping a straight course in a following sea and also helps to protect running gear when the boat does touch bottom.
+A full keel aids in keeping a straight course in a following sea and also helps to protect running gear if/when the boat does touch bottom.
 (As everyone does sooner or later.)

 Construction methods are somewhat traditional, although the company employs new technology where it sees benefits.
 Fiberglass is carefully laid and rolled out by hand.
 The deck, cabin and hull above the waterline are cored with end-grain balsa.
 Cabinetry is precisely cut by computer controlled routers, varnished in gloss or satin, and then assembled by Maritimo’s carpenters.